open-turo/action-setup-tools/README.md

 workspace.

-This is not the recommended usage of this action since it can produce differentiated results in CI or in your local environment.
+This is not the recommended usage of this action since it can produce different results in CI or in your local environment and is more difficult to maintain than using `.*-version` files.

+**Do not use this sub-action except in test workflows with fixed specific version *requirements.**

 ```yaml
 name: CI